Things I try to have in my pantry at all times:

 Main event

-3. Cook until everything is soft enough to be blended by an immersion blender and then blend it.
+- Add the blended pepper/tomatos to the pot.
 Add some vegetable stock or water if it’s too thick for your liking.

-4. Add beans, sweet corn, veggies and smoked tofu.
+- Then add beans, chopped peppers, veggies and smoked tofu.